conveyor-mq/conveyor-mq/README.md

 ### Processing tasks

-Tasks are processed on the queue by workers.
-A worker can be created using `createWorker`.
+Tasks are processed on the queue by workers which can be created using `createWorker`.

 ```js
 import { createWorker } from 'conveyor-mq';